For one Colorado mother, the battle over Medicaid spending is deeply personal

-COLORADO SPRINGS, Colo. — The Republican health care plan might be stalled in the Senate, but the bill's proposed cuts in Medicaid spending have spurred a backlash from activists like Kelly Stahlman, who say they would hurt the most vulnerable Americans.
+COLORADO SPRINGS — The Republican health care plan might be stalled in the Senate, but the bill's proposed cuts in Medicaid spending have spurred a backlash from activists like Kelly Stahlman, who say they would hurt the most vulnerable Americans.

 And Stahlman is telling her personal story to try and persuade lawmakers in her home state and beyond that the health care debate is more than a numbers game.